RishabhGuptaGH/VehicleFleetManager/README.md

 * **Interfaces:** Interfaces like FuelConsumable, CargoCarrier, PassengerCarrier, and Maintainable are used to define modular behaviors.
 A class can implement multiple interfaces, allowing for a flexible design where, for example, a Bus can be both a PassengerCarrier and a CargoCarrier.

+## Collections and Generics
+The container was changed to a generic ArrayList<Vehicle> to provide dynamic resizing and ensure compile-time type safety while still allowing for polymorphic storage of all Vehicle subtypes.

 ## Features
 * **Add/Remove Vehicles:** Add different types of vehicles (e.g., Cars, Trucks, Airplanes) to the fleet.